CCI-MOC/m2/docs/BMI-Installation.md

 # BMI

-The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud and a image management system(ims) that
+The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud and a image management system(IMS) that
-* provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware as a Service (HaaS) and
+* provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware as a Service (HIL) and
 * introduces the image management techniques that are supported by virtual machines, with little to no impact on application performance.

 ***